-Capital losses can be carried forward indefinitely and used to reduce future capital gains.
-Non-capital losses can be carried forward 20 years and used to reduce future investment income and capital gains.
-Refer to Note 10 "Income tax and capital gains tax" for further information on taxation.
+Capital losses are calculated on a net basis and can be carried forward indefinitely to reduce future taxable capital gains.
+Non-capital losses can be carried forward 20 years to reduce future investment income and taxable capital gains.
+Refer to Note 10 "Income tax and capital gains tax" for further information.